-After receiving investigation results, if necessarily, the prosecutor can conduct a preliminary meeting with the victim or witness to ensure a successful prosecution and to decide on case delegation72.
-The preliminary meeting can take place in the prosecutor's office or other location; it can also be held through an online meeting considering the health, security, and/or safety of the witness/victim73.
-The victim and/or witness may also be assisted by a social worker from Witness and Victim Protection Agency (LPSK), family, guardian, and other parties74.
-During the meeting, the prosecutor will provide information regarding the court process, rights of witness and/or victim including the right of remuneration, restitution, right of compensation, and the right of conducting the examination from afar using audio visual equipment for women or conduct examination outside the court through electronic recording and/or long distance examination using audio visual instruments for children as administered by a judge75.
+After receiving investigation results, if necessarily, the prosecutor can conduct a preliminary meeting with the victim or witness to ensure a successful prosecution and to decide on case delegation.
+The preliminary meeting can take place in the prosecutor's office or other location; it can also be held through an online meeting considering the health, security, and/or safety of the witness/victim.
+The victim and/or witness may also be assisted by a social worker from Witness and Victim Protection Agency (LPSK), family, guardian, and other parties.
+During the meeting, the prosecutor will provide information regarding the court process, rights of witness and/or victim including the right of remuneration, restitution, right of compensation, and the right of conducting the examination outside the court through electronic recording and/or long distance examination using audio visual instruments for children as administered by a judge.